Putin’s forces pushed back in south Ukraine – as Zelensky claims new weapon

 On the ground in Ukraine, Kyiv's troops have secured some new “successes” in the south and east.

-Ukraine's foreign minister Dmytro Kuleba has said this week that recent gains on the southern front could enable open the door to the recapture of the annexed Crimean peninsula.
+Ukraine’s foreign minister Dmytro Kuleba has said this week that recent gains on the southern front could enable them to recapture the annexed Crimean peninsula.

-He told critics of the pace of its three-month-old counteroffensive to "shut up" – the sharpest signal yet of Kyiv's frustration suggestions from some Western officials, quoted in US media reports, that Kyiv's troops are moving too slowly.
+He suggested those who criticised the pace of its three-month-old counteroffensive to “shut up” – the sharpest signal yet of Kyiv’s frustration with some Western officials, quoted in US media reports, that Kyiv’s troops are moving too slowly.

 Elsewhere, the Foreign Office confirmed the death of a British man whose family said he was fighting in Ukraine.
-Samuel Newey, 22, was "killed in action" on Wednesday in eastern Ukraine, his brother, Daniel Newey, said in a social media post.
+Samuel Newey, 22, from Solihull in the West Midlands, was “killed in action” on Wednesday in eastern Ukraine, his brother, Daniel, said in a social media post.

 Reuters contributed to this report